fpseverino/fpseverino/README.md

-- 👋 Hi, I’m @fp-severino
+- 👋 Hi, I’m @fpseverino
 - 👀 I’m interested in cinema, music and tech
 - 🌱 I’m currently learning C and Swift
 - 💞️ I’m looking to collaborate on iOS apps